 What the Laser Does

 Basically, when you direct the laser at the skin you are directing energy into the skin.
-You are hoping that it passes right through the skin cells of the epidermis and dermis and travelling to the hair follicle.
+You are hoping that it passes right through the skin cells of the epidermis and dermis and traveling to the hair follicle.
 Once it hits the hair follicle the dark pigmentation of the hair absorbs the energy, converting it to heat.
 The heat is then dissipated out to the bulge and the papilla, and if there's enough heat there, these key areas will be killed off.
 That's the idea anyways.

 So, how do things go wrong/not work ideally?